-The UE must support receiving 2xx response to the HTTP request without being challenged by 401 Unauthorized response.
+The UE must support receiving an HTTP 2xx response to the HTTP request without being challenged by an HTTP 401 (Unauthorized) response.

-Note 2: The above authentication scenario is possible only if the APN for XCAP (see section 4.3.1) is routed to home PLMN.
+Note 2: The above authentication scenario is possible only if the APN used for XCAP traffic (see section 4.3.1) is routed to the home network.
 The home network is able to authenticate the UE without challenging the UE for Ut authentication.